djetelina/pyCardDeck/docs/examples/kittens.rst

                 print("Card was noped :(")

-    def check_play_required(card: KittenCard, player: Player = None, target: Player = None): if card.selfcast and player is None:
+    def _validate_play_arguments(card: KittenCard, player: Player = None, target: Player = None): if card.selfcast and player is None:
             raise Exception("You must pass a player who owns the card!") if card.targetable and target is None:
             raise Exception("You must pass a target!")